barumau/pandunia/espanya/pandunia-espanya.md

 be bum - explotar (estallar)
 be dara - fluir
 be estaci - pararse (detenerse)
+be fatige - cansarse (fatigar)
+be fen - partir (dividirse)
+be fobi - temer
+be gas - gasificarse
+be gau - subir (alzar)
 be ging - alinear
+be harabu - bloquearse (colgarse, fallar)
 be hogo - quemarse
+be in - entrar
+be in bum - implosionar
+be islam - someterse (rendirse, ceder)
+be jaga - despertarse
 be jene - nacer
+be jin - avanzar (entrar, adelantar, progresar)
 be kai - abirse
+be karibu - axproximarse
+be kino - moverse
+be kite - ir
+be krus - cruzar
 be loka - encontrarse (estar, situarse)
 be mal - ser de
 be mata - morirse